How much could you pay in total?

-You can work out how much your mortgage repayments will be by entering how much you need to borrow, the interest rate and the term into a calculator.
+You can work out how much your mortgage repayments will be by entering the property price into the calculator above our mortgage comparisons.
 It will then show you how much it will cost each month and overall so you can easily compare how much each deal costs.

 How much a mortgage could cost

 Over its entire term, a typical mortgage could cost: